 Are you ready to stop being busy and start being purposeful?
 You’re in the right place, and I’ve made it simple for you.

 Join my FREE 7-Day Simplicity Challenge and set up your spaces, systems, and habits so that you become more efficient and effective.
 After just one week the small changes you’ve made will gain back time and also energy, clarity, and peace.
 It will be the kick-start you need to design a life of intention and purpose.

-Sign up now for 7 days of email tutorials and simple but effective action steps that will take you no longer than 30 minutes a day.
+You'll get 7 days of emails with simple but effective action steps that will take you no longer than 30 minutes a day.
 You'll also receive bonus e-guides and worksheets to make it easy for you to make the shifts necessary to live a well-designed life.
 By the end of the week, you'll have gained back double your investment in time spent on the course, plus be well on your way to reaping the benefits of a simplifed home, office and lifestyle.